Check out a free preview of the full Electron, v3 course

 [00:05:58]

-After that, it's just creating a bunch of methods to pull stuff in plus a valid database and the IPC around that.
+After that, it's just creating a bunch of methods to pull stuff and put stuff in the database and the IPC around that.
 Right, and again, you might choose to use Prisma, I would probably use Prisma.
 But I wanted to keep it at least somewhat agnostic, without too much to read if one was interested in reading this later.

 [00:06:15]